Guidance and Helpful Tips

 Guidance and Helpful Tips for Registering, Updating and Reporting Results on ClinicalTrials.gov

-For CTgov assistance, including: accessing/becoming a ClinicalTrials.gov user, registration of a clinical study to obtain the NCT identifier required by the IRB for all clinical trials, resetting a forgotten password, reporting results for registered studies, posting required documents, and scheduling an individual or group CTgov training session/s for PIs/researchers and research team members at BMC and BU Medical Campus, contact the PRS Administrator (Karla Damus, damusk@bu.edu, 617 358 5337). |
+For CTgov assistance, such as: accessing/becoming a ClinicalTrials.gov user, registration of a clinical study to obtain the NCT identifier, resetting a forgotten password, posting results for registered studies, posting required documents, and scheduling an individual or group CTgov zoom training session/s for PIs/researchers and research team members at the BU Medical Campus and BMC, contact the BMC/BUMC PRS Administrator (Karla Damus, damusk@bu.edu, 617 358 5337).

 BUMC/BMC HRPP policies related to clnicaltrials.gov [Section 6.6.9 Registering, Updating, and Posting Requirements for Clinical Trials]